MetaMask/metamask-docs/docs/guide/experimental-apis.md

 ### eth_getEncryptionPublicKey

-This method uses for getting a public key that based on `nacl` library.
-With such key you can encrypt a message.
+This method is used for getting a public key that based on the `nacl` [library](https://github.com/dchest/tweetnacl-js).
+With such a key, you can encrypt a message.

 ```javascript
 ethereum.sendAsync({